LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-use-utterances-for-jekyll-comments.md

 ## links-static.html

-You don't want to link disqus if you are not using it.
+You don't want to link Disqus if you are not using it.
 Wrap linking line with proper if statement.

 ```html
 <!-- file: "/_includes/head/links-static.html" -->